-Mission Health Services (MHS) is Utah’s premier long-term healthcare services provider with skilled nursing facilities in Salt Lake City, Utah, Pleasant Grove, Utah, Centerfield, Utah and Tremonton, Utah; as well as an intermediate healthcare facility for adults with intellectual disabilities in West Jordan, Utah.
+Mission Health Services (MHS) is Utah’s premier long-term healthcare services provider with skilled nursing facilities in Salt Lake City, Utah, Pleasant Grove, Utah, Centerfield, Utah and Tremonton, Utah; assisted and memory care in Sandy, Utah; as well as an intermediate healthcare facility for adults with intellectual disabilities in West Jordan, Utah.
 MHS has expanded services to include Green River, Wyoming.
 Founded in 1990, MHS is a community –based, non-profit organization.
 Mission gives over 2 million dollars each year in charitable care.

 MHS is committed to replacing the institutional culture of long-term care with surroundings that foster warm, personal relationships and retain autonomy.
 At MHS, small groups of residents, called neighborhoods, are supported by empowered staff, assisting them in directing their own lives and building their own community.

 One of the areas that sets MHS apart from its peers is its status as the largest not-for-profit nursing home organization in Utah.
 MHS has a genuine responsibility to serve beyond our care communities.
 We seek social accountability opportunities and measures to identify and exercise leadership in meeting local needs.
 We open our care communities to other non-profit organizations and share our time, talent, and treasure.
 The bottom line: it is the people — not profits — which define Mission Health Services’ success.